Your stress response does not end with invisible changes to the neuro-chemical processes in your brain…

 So what’s a poor piano player to do?

-One remedy is to simply observe yourself in the course of your routine activities… typing at the computer, driving your car, washing the dishes, signing a check, standing in line.
+One remedy is to simply observe yourself in the course of your routine activities… typing at the computer, driving your car, washing the dishes, signing a check, standing in line at the grocery store.
 You just might notice that you carry this this closed posture around with you all day long.

 The antidote, of course, is to cultivate the habit of a free and open body posture in everything you do, no matter what… a la C3PO!
 (Would anyone like to see a video demonstration of this?)